 Würthle & Sohn, Vienna

-Neue Galerie New York, received as a donation from the estate of the above, 2006
+Neue Galerie New York, March 2006, gift from the estate of the above

 Egon Schiele was the third child born to Adolf and Marie Schiele in June 1890.
 Egon grew up alongside two sisters: Melanie and Gertrude (Gerti).
 Gerti was a frequent model for Schiele and she married his close friend, the painter Anton Peschka in 1914.
 Schiele’s father died when he was fourteen years old.
 Leopold Czihaczek, his uncle and godfather, was appointed his legal guardian.

 In the autumn of 1906, Schiele enrolled at Vienna’s Akademie der bildenden Künste (Academy of Fine Arts) under Professor Christian Griepenkerl.
 Schiele met Gustav Klimt in 1907 and Klimt became an important supporter and mentor to Schiele.
 In 1908, Schiele took part in his first public exhibition, a group show held at Klosterneuburg.
 The following year, he and some other students from the Academy left in a dispute over its conservative teaching methods to found the Neuekunstgruppe (New Art Group).
 Schiele participated in the Internationale Kunstschau Wien 1909(International Art Exhibition Vienna 1909).
 In 1909 Schiele began to develop his own distinct Expressionist tendency and would abandon the decorative style associated with the Jugendstil by the end of the year.
 The Neuekunstgruppe had its first exhibition at the Kunstsalon Pisko in December 1909.
 Through this Schiele met the critic and writer Arthur Roessler, who introduced him to important collectors including Carl Reininghaus and Dr. Oskar Reichel.